LesliTech/Lesli/docs/getting-started/installation.md

 </script>

 # Install Lesli core
 Lesli is a Ruby on Rails gem designed to seamlessly integrate with your application.
-It ensures complete isolation of code, database, and assets, preventing any interference with your main RoR application.
+It ensures complete isolation of code, database, and assets, preventing any interference with your main Ruby on Rails application.

 ### Rails application